-For more information about appeals to the Assessment Appeals Committee, please call 306-787-2658 (Regina) or email.
+For more information about appeals to the Assessment Appeals Committee, call 306-787-2658 (Regina) or email.

 Can I have someone else represent me at my hearing?

 Yes.
-You can have legal counsel, a tax consultant or anyone that you feel can adequately present your case before the Board.
+You can have legal counsel, a tax consultant or anyone that you think can adequately present your case before the Board.

 Can I appeal directly to the Assessment Appeals Committee?

 In most circumstances, you cannot.
 There are exceptions.
-Further information can be obtained from the Saskatchewan Municipal Board, Assessment Appeals Committee at 306-787-2658, or email.
+Further information can be obtained by calling the Saskatchewan Municipal Board, Assessment Appeals Committee or email.

 If I have properties in different municipalities with the same basis of appeal for all, must I file in each municipality?

 Yes, but at the same time as you file with the various individual municipalities, you may also file an application for leave to the Assessment Appeals Committee requesting that all of the subject appeals be heard as one appeal.
-Forms for leave applications are available from the Assessment Appeals Committee, Saskatchewan Municipal Board.
-Call 306-787-2658, or email for more information.
+Forms for leave applications are available by calling the Assessment Appeals Committee, Saskatchewan Municipal Board or email for more information.